 – Both supplements are available on Amazon –

-The ingredient choices in Neuriva and Focus Factor are completely different.
-Whereas Neuriva only uses 5 ingredients (3 of which are basic vitamins), Focus Factors has a whole host of vitamins, minerals, omega-3 fats, and a bunch of herbs in their concentrated forms.
+Whereas Neuriva Plus only uses 5 ingredients (3 of which are basic vitamins), Focus Factors has a whole host of vitamins, minerals, omega-3 fats, and a bunch of herbs in their concentrated forms.

-The biggest problem with Focus Factor is that many of its ingredients are hidden in a proprietary blend, which prevents us from knowing how much of each ingredient is inside.
+As for Focus Factor, many of its ingredients are hidden in a proprietary blend, which prevents us from knowing how much of each ingredient is inside.

-There are a few common ingredients between them, such as B vitamins, but for the most part, Neuriva Plus and Focus Factor are two completely different supplements.
-See for yourself:
+There are a few common ingredients between Neuriva and Focus Factor, such as B vitamins, but the rest of their formulas are completely different.